Turner drives in winning run, Nationals beat Marlins 3-2

 YOU AGAIN

-Marlins rookie OF Harold Ramirez went 1 for 4 and has his safely in all eight of his career games against the Nationals (12 for 44, .347).
+Marlins rookie OF Harold Ramirez went 1 for 4 and has hit safely in all eight of his career games against the Nationals (12 for 44, .347).

 TRAINER’S ROOM

 Marlins: RF Brian Anderson left the game in the second inning with a right elbow contusion.
-He is listed as day-to-day. .
+X-rays were negative and he is listed as day-to-day. .
 LHP Caleb Smith (left hip inflammation) threw five innings for Double-A Jacksonville on Sunday allowing four runs on five hits while striking out eight.

 UP NEXT